maahinNafi/spotify-release-date-sorter/README.md

 ### 2. Install Dependencies

-- Make sure you have
-𝑝
-𝑖
-𝑝
-pip(https://pip.pypa.io/en/stable/) installed, then install the required packages:
+- Make sure you have pip installed, then install the required packages:

 ``` pip install spotipy python-dotenv
 ```